guyleonard/genomics_adventure/README.md

 # Comment line - do not type this
 command -options
 ```
 It will always be indicated when you need to run a command or just look at them.
 We also try to heavily discourage you from using 'copy and paste'.
-This is because we feel that you will learn much more by actually typing the commands yourself.
+This is because we feel that you will learn much more by actually typing the commands yourself, and making mistakes.
 In fact, some of the commands are designed to intentionally fail if you copy and paste them. :stuck_out_tongue_closed_eyes:

 Often, you will see commands written in the style below, that is with a back-slash '\' at the end of lines, this is simply to break up the command for ease of reading.
 You would not normally type commands like this.
 You can see the actual command as you would type it below too.